What Chainsaw Do I need – A Buyers Guide to a Functional Chainsaw

 A larger battery and power capacity are always advantageous for cordless electric chainsaws.
 They allow for more extended periods of operation.
 Even more advantageous are lithium-ion batteries that are equipped with quick-charging capabilities.

 Additional handles at the tool’s rear make it simpler to manipulate.
-The operation of brushless motors is more efficient, and they also produce more torque and have a longer motor life.
+The operation of brushless motors is more efficient, producing more torque and having a longer motor life.

 Automatic chain lubrication system that allows for hands-free maintenance and facilitates easier cutting.
 Chain tension can be easily adjusted with tool-less chain adjustment.
 And chain and guide bar replacement can be accomplished without needing a separate tool at any point in the process.
 Maintenance-free features for less frequent maintenance.
 Perfect for property owners who only use their chainsaws on occasion.

 In terms of power and cutting depth, pole chainsaws cannot compete with either electric or gas-powered chainsaws.
 They have a shorter bar guide and smaller cutting chains that come standard on pole chainsaws.
 However, pole chainsaws are more of a specialised type of chainsaw anyway.

 Due to the long pole and lightweight body, pole chainsaws are the best choice for pruning hedges and other plants from the ground.
 They are also the best choice for cutting tree branches.
 However, where they fall short in cutting power, they more than make up for it in terms of range.
 When cutting is required at a height that a standard chainsaw might not be able to achieve, a pole chainsaw is an absolute necessity.

 A look at some essential aspects of pole chainsaws

 Shoulder straps are essential in providing comfort, especially after prolonged use.

 Some models come with telescoping handles that start at a typical length of seven feet and can be extended to a length of twenty feet or more.